 Raise your hand if you or somebody in your family has ever referenced this movie.
 This film has so many iconic moments.
 From the leg lamp to “You’ll shoot your eye out”, so many scenes and quotes from A Christmas Story have become pop culture staples.
 It’s consistently ranked as one of the best Christmas films ever, and we feel that’s a well-deserved honor.

 The incomparable Barbara Stanwyck shines brightly in this holiday classic.
-A true comedy of errors, this film shows how tangled a web lies really can weave when columnist Elizabeth Lane has to fake a farm, husband, and baby to keep her job.
+A true comedy of errors, this film shows how tangled the web lies really can weave when columnist Elizabeth Lane has to fake a farm, husband, and baby to keep her job.
 Of course, holiday hijinks ensue!

 While the live-action Jim Carrey version from 2000 is fun, you just can’t beat the classics!
 Famous horror actor Boris Karloff lends his iconic deep voice to the titular Grinch, a green outcast with a tiny heart and a big vendetta.
 Naturally, he learns a lesson about the true meaning of Christmas.
 Much like the Grinch at the end of the story, this film has a lot of heart!

 Whether it’s time for a change, or you’re just doing some research, we can help!
-Senior Resource is your one-stop spot for all-things retirement!
+Senior Resource is your one-stop spot for all things retirement!

 SeniorResource.com exists to provide aging adults, retirees, and caregivers with applicable, and educational content, relevant to the over-55 community.
 As such, we address topics such as senior housing, nursing care, and aging-in-place.